Learn

 Securing private keys is fundamental to owning bitcoin.
 As the ecosystem matures, collaborative custody is gaining traction for its ability to eliminate single points of failure.
 This is critical when managing risk for significant bitcoin wealth held by individuals and organizations.
 By distributing responsibility across multiple keys, collaborative custody minimizes risks associated with theft and loss of individual keys.
 Within this framework, a new type of institutional security partner is emerging: a key agent.

-Key agency has existed informally for many years, with companies like Unchained, Coincover, Kingdom Trust, BitGo, Nunchuk, and Casa acting not as a custodian but as a collaborator in their clients’ custody.
+Key agency has existed informally for many years, with companies like Unchained, Coincover, Kingdom Trust, BitGo, Nunchuk, and Casa acting not as custodians, but as collaborators in their clients’ custody.
 Bitcoin self-custody enthusiasts, too, have been securing keys for their family and friends in multisignature setups for many years.

 Where a typical bitcoin custodian is solely responsible for securing a majority or all of the keys to their clients’ bitcoin, a key agent is responsible for a minority of the keys.
-This allows you to include a team of experts in the security of your bitcoin, but does not make that team of specialists a critical point of failure for your bitcoin.
+This allows you to include a team of experts in the security of your bitcoin without making that team a critical point of failure.
 In contrast, a custodian can lose their clients’ bitcoin through a variety of attack vectors.
 And many have.

 So what then is a key agent doing?
 Why are they valuable?
 And how is each key agent different?
-This article will outline the differences between a bitcoin custodian and a bitcoin key agent, why you should consider hiring key agents, and how different key agents may structure the access to their key.
+This article outlines the differences between a bitcoin custodian and a bitcoin key agent, why you should consider hiring key agents, and how different key agents may structure access to their key.

 Why you need bitcoin key agents and not a custodian